onqtam/headjack/src/possibilities.md

 # Queries

+- We'll be able to plot a timeline for all references to an event and filter based on activity & type of references

 - imagine stumbling upon a video and saving it for later viewing.
 Later you decide to check where it got to you from - how do you query that? in a data-centric world you could run a query asking to see if anyone you follow has shared it

+quote-retweet something - and then later when viewing the discussion around the original content to be able to view the discussion from quote-retweets 1 level deep as well, or even 2

 # communities and moderation